FlyingFathead/c64-3d-toolkit/README.md

 ## Status

 Still WIP.
 The torus remains the performance/reference object; the horse head and sunflower are bundled arbitrary low-poly OBJ references.
 The next major mesh-pipeline feature is topology-aware simplification/decimation, while renderer work can continue independently.

+## Credits

+By [FlyingFathead](https://github.com/FlyingFathead)) with ChaosWhisperer lurking somewhere in the machinery.